A boy on horseback watching over his herd in Mongolia.

 To protect pasturelands from further degradation, The Nature Conservancy (TNC) is working with herders to take advantage of an amended environmental law giving herder communities formal recognition of their communal pasturelands and resource management rights.

 In 2017, TNC began working in 28 locations to help herders form community-based organizations (CBOs) that increase their collective ability to make decisions about how their pasturelands will be managed and to explore new opportunities for economic development.
 For a CBO to be recognized by the local government, herders need to develop a natural resource management plan so TNC has been providing them with strategic guidance.
-With our support, over 230 CBOs covering almost 5.9 million ha have been established.
+With our support, as of 2024, 281 CBOs covering almost 7.4 million hectares have been established.

 Herder communities have always been the most important players in the conservation and sustainable management of natural resources, both within and outside protected areas.
 Through CBOs, herders work together to use sustainable grazing practices that do not negatively impact biodiversity.
 By virtue of our work with CBOs, TNC is helping them raise their voices and contribute to decision-making processes for the natural resources they depend on by building their skills at negotiating an open market economy and adapting to climate change impacts, as well as by enhancing their knowledge of ecosystem functions.